History of Alpha for Prisons

 Lou Ronna Richardson

 Lou Ronna works with all the Prison Advisors, volunteers across the US that run the courses in the prisons and jails.
-Her strength is networking with churches across the country to promote additional courses and helping to supply them with information, resources, and prayer.
+Her strength is networking with church/prison leaders across the country to promote additional courses and helping to supply them with information, resources, and prayer.
 Her main focus is continually building those relationships.

 Charles W. Colson